braz96/skin.mimic/readme.md

 - Added a header for the home screen.
 - Redesigned widgets on the vertical layout.
 - Added an option to separate the main menu and submenu on the vertical layout.
+- Added an option for panel style widgets.

 ***
 **3.3.1**